snyk/release-notes-preview/README.md

 A _pending_ commit status titled `Release Notes Confirmation` would be created when initially posting the release notes.
 The commit status would change to _success_ once the checkbox at the bottom of the release notes preview is checked.

-## Prerequisites ##

-An authentication token for GitHub, used for posting the preview of the release notes.

 ## Setup ##

-1. Generate a GitHub token with sufficient write access to the repository.
-Privileges depend on whether the project is open sourced or not.
-2. Add the GitHub token as a secret to the repository, named `RELEASE_NOTES_GITHUB_TOKEN`.
-3. Create a file with the following content under `.github/workflows/release-notes.yaml`:
+Create a file with the following content under `.github/workflows/release-notes.yaml`:

 ```
 name: Release-Notes-Preview